Find Interlinking Opps via Entity N-gram Matches Using Python

 How can Python be utilized to find interlinking opportunities based on entity N-gram matches?

-Python scripts can be developed to analyze content, identify entities using N-grams, and discover interlinking opportunities by recognizing commonalities between entities.
+Python scripts can analyze content, extract entities via N-grams, and identify interlinking opportunities by finding shared entities across pages.

 Which Python libraries are commonly used for finding interlinking opportunities with entity N-gram matches?